SUCCESS STORY

 At one point, the company made a rare decision:

-pause the operation to fix what needed to be fixed and reconnect with the community
+pause operations to fix what needed to be fixed and reconnect with the community

-“Post-sale crisis equals high volume of contacts + misaligned experience.”
+“A post-sales crisis is the same as a high volume of contacts + a misaligned experience.”

 — Xavier